ardeora-cmu/Project5/README.md

 **Learning objectives**

 The student will be able to program applications using MapReduce and Spark.
 For those new to Linux, this project will also expose you to compiling and running Java programs in a Linux environment.
+There is introductory Linux material on Canvas.
+See the "linuxTutorial.mp4" and the "Unix command Quick List" files in the Canvas module labelled "Distributed Computation".

 **How will I be graded?**